*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 1. Environment provides the essential sources for survival like water, air and soil and minerals.
 These natural resources can be mixed with other resources from the environment to produce resources which are essential for survival.

-2. It provides the factors that are critical for a life to survive.
+2. It provides the factors that are critical for life to survive.

-3. Waste is generated due to production and consumption, the environment absorbs these waste.
+3. Waste is generated due to production and consumption, and the environment absorbs this waste.

 4. It provides beauty to the man and improves the quality of life.

 7. Identify six factors contributing to land degradation in India.

 The following factors contribute towards land degradation in India: